Goal! (film series): Goal II: Living the Dream (2007)

 Frustrated that his mother will not allow him to be a part of Santi's life, Enrique follows Santi to a bar and steals his Lamborghini.
 Santi jumps in a taxi and orders the cab to pursue the car.
 Enrique crashes the car and Santi is interviewed by the police at the hospital where Enrique has been treated.
 Santi lies to the police in order to protect Enrique.
 At the same time, the same snoopy cameraman follows Santi and Enrique to the crash site and the hospital.
 He takes a picture of Santi with the police, and Santi freaks out on the cameraman, assaulting him and breaking his camera.
 Santi is arrested, so he calls Glen for help, but after recently firing him, Glen is in no mood to help him.
 Santi gets out of jail, and he finally decides that enough is enough with his mommy problems.
 Santi finally finds his mother and they talk over what happened where his mom reveals she ran away because a man and Santi's uncle attacked her.

-Having qualified for the Champions League final, Santi phones Roz and apologizes for his behaviour.
+Having qualified for the Champions League final in their home stadium, Santi phones Roz and apologizes for his behaviour.
 It is revealed that Roz is pregnant with their child.
 Real Madrid play Arsenal in the final and are trailing 1–0 at half time.
 Santi is brought on to play behind Gavin.
 Arsenal score again through Thierry Henry.
 Real concede a second penalty.
 However, Arsenal miss the penalty and Gavin pulls one back.
 Santi hits the bar before scoring during injury time.
 With seconds to go, Santi wins a free kick.
 Beckham scores the free kick to win the Champions League.